UdS-TelecommunicationsLab/SDN-Visualization/README.md

 These can be installed via your package manager (Linux, e.g. apt-get) or via an installer (Windows).

-In order to have `grunt` and `bower` as command line utilities, you have to enter the following: `npm install -g grunt-cli bower`
+In order to have `gulp` and `bower` as command line utilities, you have to enter the following: `npm install -g gulp bower`

 ### Setup Process
 Install Node.js packages, bower packages as well as build the JavaScript sources: